To implement the terms of the bequest, a Trust was established and the trustees sought to build premises to commemorate the benefactors.

 After its completion the museum quickly acquired a substantial collection of antiquities, fossils, natural history specimens and coins but finance was a continuing problem.
 Charles, a brother of the founders, bequeathed £500 but over £200 had to go to repay loans.

 Further bequests of some £1,700 over a period of 25 years, came from nieces of the founders, which helped alleviate problems but dry rot in 1924 and again in 1955 severely depleted funds.

 Financial security and long-term sustainability were not assured until 1975 when the management of the museum was transferred from the Falconer Trust to Moray District Council.

-In return for a legal transfer to it of the Museum’s building and Collections, in the early 1990s, the Moray Council assumed full responsibility for the building and its contents.
+In return for a legal transfer of the Museum’s building and Collections in the early 1990s, the Moray Council assumed full responsibility for the building and its contents.
 On 22nd March 1995 “The Friends of the Falconer Museum” was formed under the chairmanship of the late A A Kean, a local solicitor, to support the activities of the Museum and nearby Nelson Tower.